Office. January 16, 1999

 but almost the entire wooded area here was covered by the various structures

-wall, which still has its doors, next to a modern building/garage used
+wall, which still has its doors, next to a small building currently being used

 dates from 1865 and is the only structure on the site that still has its